When Should I Worry About...

 Mouth ulcers can look like red or white patches, too.
 So how can you tell if what you're seeing is really a harmless ulcer or a sore that needs evaluating?

-"One major difference is that a mouth ulcer will come and go within one to two weeks," says Dr. Kain.
+"One major difference is that a mouth ulcer will come and go within one to two weeks," says Dr. Chen.
 "Oral cancer won't.
 Any patch in the mouth that lingers beyond four to six weeks needs to be evaluated."

 Other mouth cancer symptoms that can help differentiate it from an ulcer include changes to the patch, such as:

-"Bleeding can happen if you bite an area in your mouth where a sore has developed, but a mouth ulcer typically won't bleed on its own spontaneously," explains Dr. Kain.
+"Bleeding can happen if you bite an area in your mouth where a sore has developed, but a mouth ulcer typically won't bleed on its own spontaneously," explains Dr. Chen.
 "Whereas deeper infiltrating precancers and cancers of the mouth can have spontaneous bleeding."

 What should you do if you have a mouth sore that won't go away?

-"Often times, these patches are noticed by dentists who then refer the person to an ENT doctor," says Dr. Kain.
+"Often times, these patches are noticed by dentists who then refer the person to an ENT doctor," says Dr. Chen.
 "But if you notice a persistent issue between dental visits, don't wait to schedule an appointment with an ENT doctor to have it checked."

 During the evaluation, your doctor will perform a visual exam and ask you about your risk factors.